Simple?

 yet another collection of audio options wrapped in terms such

-file and format, compressed or uncompressed, lossless or
+as file and format, compressed or uncompressed, lossless or

 lossy, WMA, ACC, MQA.